⚡ Quick answer: build an ECG quality program in 5 steps

 - ☐ Limb leads symmetric, distal to elbow/knee

-- ☐ Cables visually inspected — no fraying, kinks, or damage
+- ☐ Cables visually inspected — no fraying, kinks or damage

-- ☐ Patient position documented in EMR
+- ☐ Patient position documented in the EMR

 - ☐ If inferior STEMI suspected → V4R obtained